(part 18 of 20)

 Aesthetics

-“Why did I place this melody here?
+Why place this melody here?
 Would it be more interesting elsewhere?
 Is part of this passage awkward?
-Is the harmony inconsistent?
-Is any section too thin, too thick?
-Does any section lose momentum, or would any benefit from a rhythmic break?
-Is anything of a lower quality than the surrounding music?
+Is the harmony cohesive?
+Is this section too thin, too thick?
+Does this section lose momentum?
+Would a rhythmic break somewhere be nice?
+Is a particular spot less interesting or of lower quality?
 If so, why, and how might it be improved?
-Should it be cut completely?
+Should this be cut completely, perhaps replaced with something different?
 Does anything stand out as being especially good?
-If so, why, and could it serve as a model to improve other parts of the music?”
+If so, why, and could it serve as a model to improve other parts of the music?

 Next